CRM: Partner Relationship Management (PRM)

 The sales process in Partner Channel generally fits into one of the following scenarios:

-Partner refers the customer to the parent company and the parent entity owns the entire relationship moving forward.
+- Partner Referral - Partner refers the customer to the parent company and the parent entity owns the entire relationship moving forward.

-Customer moves through registration directly with the partner and the process is transparent to the customer that services are being purchased from a third party.
+- Partner Registration/Parent Retains Customer - Customer moves through registration directly with the partner and the process is transparent to the customer that services are being purchased from a third party.
 The parent entity will own the customer relationship over the customer lifecycle with little to no involvement from the partner proceeding customer registration.

-Customer moves through registration directly with the partner and the customer is aware that services are being purchased from a third party.
+- Partner Registration & Customer Retention - Customer moves through registration directly with the partner and the customer is aware that services are being purchased from a third party.
 The parent entity will have little to no involvement directly with the customer over the customer lifecycle.

-The deal is a hybrid of the two above options, where the customer may or may not know they are purchasing from a third party and the customer management can be fully managed by both the partner and the parent entity, depending on the customer support channels that the end-customer initiates on a given interaction.
+- Dual Customer Responsibility - The deal is a hybrid of the two above options, where the customer may or may not know they are purchasing from a third party and the customer management can be fully managed by both the partner and the parent entity, depending on the customer support channels that the end-customer initiates on a given interaction.

-The selling process is completely re-branded, known as white-labeled, where the partner may be using the parent entities systems or selling the parent entities services.
+- White Label Partner Selling - The selling process is completely re-branded, known as white-labeled, where the partner may be using the parent entities systems or selling the parent entities services.
 These offerings may be combined with additional services offered by the partner independent of the parent entity.
 The customer likely does not know the parent entity exists and the relationship is solely with the individual partner.

 If systems are shared between the parent entity and the partner, leads may reside in the same source system and be assigned to a specific partner or the parent company depending on how the lead was generated or based on other factors such as customer geography.